Succinate dehydrogenase: Assembly and maturation

 Fe-S prosthetic groups of the subunit SDHB are being preformed in the mitochondrial matrix by protein complex ISU.
 The complex is also thought to be capable of inserting the iron-sulphur clusters in SDHB during its maturation.
 The studies suggest that Fe-S cluster insertion precedes SDHA-SDHB dimer forming.
 Such incorporation requires reduction of cysteine residues within active site of SDHB.
 Both reduced cysteine residues and already incorporated Fe-S clusters are highly susceptible to ROS damage.
-Two more SDH assembly factors, SDHAF1 (Sdh6) and SDHAF3 (Sdh7 in yeast), seem to be involved in SDHB maturation in way of protecting the subunit or dimer SDHA-SDHB from Fe-S cluster damage caused by ROS.
+Two more SDH assembly factors, SDHAF1 (SDH6) and SDHAF3 (SDH7 in yeast), seem to be involved in SDHB maturation in way of protecting the subunit or dimer SDHA-SDHB from Fe-S cluster damage caused by ROS.

 Assembly of the hydrophobic anchor consisting of subunits SDHC and SDHD remains unclear.
 Especially in case of heme b insertion and even its function.
 Heme b prosthetic group does not appear to be part of electron transporting pathway within the complex II.
 The cofactor rather maintains the anchor stability.

 Mechanism

 Succinate oxidation

-Much is known about the succinate oxidation mechanism, which involves the transfer of a protein and a hydride.
+Much is known about the succinate oxidation mechanism, which involves the transfer of a proton and a hydride.
 A combination of mutagenesis and structural analysis identifies Arg-286 of the SDHA subunit (E. coli numbering) as the proton shuttle.
 Crystal structures of the enzymes from multiple organisms shows that this is well poised for the proton transfer step.
 Thereafter, there are two possible elimination mechanisms: E2 or E1cb.
 In the E2 elimination, the mechanism is concerted.
 The basic residue or cofactor deprotonates the alpha carbon, and FAD accepts the hydride from the beta carbon, oxidizing the bound succinate to fumarate—refer to image 6.
 In E1cb, an enolate intermediate is formed, shown in image 7, before FAD accepts the hydride.
 Further research is required to determine which elimination mechanism succinate undergoes in Succinate Dehydrogenase.
 Oxidized fumarate, now loosely bound to the active site, is free to exit the protein.